Henry-Chia

 The project is built on two components; school development and system strengthening.
 This includes strengthening of school management capacities with a focus on industrial relations, supporting the development of teaching “factories” within the polytechnics, development of a teaching approach on dual training, and the upgrading and strengthening of teaching capacities.

-Head of human capital sectoral group and vice chairman Indonesia SwissCham Henry Chia noted that the growing Indonesian economy will need not just more young people in the workforce, but better-trained ones, all the way from the shop floor to the top floor.
+Head of human capital sectoral group and vice chairman SwissCham Indonesia Henry Chia noted that the growing Indonesian economy will need not just more young people in the workforce, but better-trained ones, all the way from the shop floor to the top floor.

 “The need for this is echoed well under the Making Indonesia 4.0 framework.
 Swiss companies operating in Indonesia highly value well practically trained professionals and are fully aware that the responsibility for the transfer of knowledge is in the hands of the industries and not the government.
 SwissCham members see the opportunity to form synergy by linking vocational schools that provide the students and companies with its technologies and resources, and a proven VET system adopted from Swiss institutions, could open up new space for more effective collaboration, benefiting all and to fuel Indonesia’s economic growth,” he explained.